Professor T. (British TV series)

-Professor T. is a British crime drama television series starring Ben Miller as Professor Jasper Tempest, a genius University of Cambridge criminologist with obsessive compulsive disorder, Emma Naomi, Barney White, and Frances de la Tour.
+Professor T. is a British crime drama television series starring Ben Miller as Professor Jasper Tempest, a genius University of Cambridge criminologist with obsessive–compulsive disorder, Miller is joined by Emma Naomi, Barney White and Frances de la Tour.
 It is an adaptation from the Belgian TV series of the same name.
 It began broadcasting on Britbox on 3 June 2021, ITV on 18 July 2021, and PBS in the United States on 11 July 2021.

 On 6 October 2021, it was announced that the programme had been renewed for a second series which premiered on 16 September 2022.
 In January 2023, it was renewed for a third series which premiered on 27 March 2024 and in February 2024 it was renewed for a fourth series.
 In February 2025 it was renewed for a fifth series.
+In December 2025, Belgian Director Dries Vos confirmed series 6 will be recorded in 2026.

 Premise

 Professor Jasper Tempest, a genius criminologist at University of Cambridge, who has OCD and an overbearing mother, assists the police in solving crimes.
 Miller has stated in an interview that Jasper is also autistic.